-What Is the Railroad Retirement Plan?
+What Is the Railroad Retirement System?

-Benefits Under the Railroad Retirement Plan
+Benefits Under the Railroad Retirement System

 Tier 2 is also available to retirees who maintain a current connection with the railroad industry.
 Current connection requirements include working for at least 12 months in the last 30 months prior to making a claim.

 Dual Social Security and Railroad Retirement Benefits

-- Retirement benefits may be passed to spouses, divorced spouses, widows, widowers, children and parents of deceased workers.
+- Retirement benefits may be passed to spouses, divorced spouses, widows, widowers, children, and parents of deceased workers.
 In order for family members to qualify, the individual must have worked in the railroad industry at the time of retirement or death.